Pioreactor/docs.pioreactor/developer-guide/04-Plugins/03-plugin-as-python-package.md

 ## Organizing your files

-MANIFEST - at build step, tells what packages in the wheel

 :::tip
 Note that the way files are organized depends on if your plugin is an **automation** or a **background job**.
 :::